 No single stat captures a goalie’s in-net skills quite like save percentage.
 While wins are equally dependent on a team’s offense and defense, save percentage lays bare the goalie’s specific contribution — namely, how well they are able to stop shots on goal from finding the back of the net.

-Schneider, who spent his first five seasons with the Vancouver Canucks before being traded to the New Jersey Devils, is one of the rare American-born players in NHL record books otherwise dominated by Canadians.
+Bishop, who has played for five different teams over his 11 seasons in the league, is one of the few American-born players in the NHL record books otherwise dominated by Canadians.

 Rask has spent his entire NHL career in Boston, winning the Vezina Trophy for his goaltending during the 2013-14 season when he posted seven shutouts and a .930 save percentage.